-Staredown: Those of us who studied under Bob Armstrong recognize this glare as the same one he used in his post-hockey career to quell classroom uprisings during his time as a popular teacher of History and Economics at Lakefield College School in Lakefield, Ontario.
+Staredown: Those of us who studied under Bob Armstrong recognize this glare as the same one he used in his post-hockey career to quell classroom uprisings during his time as a popular teacher of History and Economics at Lakefield College School up north of Peterborough, Ontario.
 Big Bob, we called him, except when he was within a kilometre of possibly hearing us.
 He wasn’t so stern as all that, actually: we loved him at the Grove.
-I tried out year after year for First Hockey, the team he coached to so much success, but I was never good enough to make the cut.
+I tried out year after year for First Hockey, the team he coached for so long to so much success, but I was never good enough to make the cut.
 That didn’t keep me from conjuring a notion that because he’d faced Maurice Richard and Gordie Howe and Max Bentley during his 12 years as a Bruin rearguard, hadn’t I also, sort of, too … by extension?
 Mr. Armstrong, who died on this day in 1990 at the age of just 58, was only ever a Bruin.
-For much of his tenure in Boston, partnered with Bill Quackenbush, he wore the number 4 on his sweater years before Bobby Orr showed up to claim it.
-Here, in March of 1960, he schools Chicago’s Ted Lindsay, numbered 7, and a formidable glarer in his own right, though looking apologetic here.
-But then everybody but Mr. Armstrong is looking kind of sheepish, aren’t they?
-Number 5 for the Black Hawks is contrite Jack Evans.
+For much of his tenure in Boston, partnered with Bill Quackenbush, he wore on his sweater the number 4 that Bobby Orr would eventually show up to claim and immortalize.
+Here, in March of 1960, Bob Armstrong schools Chicago’s Ted Lindsay, numbered 7, and a formidable glarer in his own right, though looking fairly apologetic here.
+But then other than Mr. Armstrong, everybody here, officials included, is looking kind of sheepish, no?
+Number 5 for the Black Hawks is a contrite Jack Evans.